-Artisan, hand-made, nitro and old-school gelato – taste your way through these delectable city scoop shops.
+Artisan, hand-made, nitro or old-school.
+Taste your way through these delectable city scoop shops.

 Take a break from your shopping at Queen Victoria Market and pop into Geloso Gelateria.
-Their gelato is made in-house from recipes passed down three generations.
-Treat yourself to a Gelato Shake or vegan-friendly sorbet with flavour favourites including mango, hazelnut and cherry ripe.
+They make gelato in-house from recipes passed down three generations.
+Treat yourself to an array of flavours like mango, hazelnut and cherry ripe.

 A Docklands secret, Limonetto Gelati make all their fresh flavours on-site.
-Tucked into a structure that resembles a greying ice-cream cone (maybe I’ve had too much ice-cream in my life?), their rotating flavours include Ferrero Rocher and lemon sorbet.
+Tucked into a conspicuous waffle cone-esque building, you’ll wonder how you never noticed them.
+Rotating flavours include Ferrero Rocher and lemon sorbet.

 A gem hidden among the sweet surrounds of Kensington, 1565 is an Italian-inspired gelato shop.
 Unique flavour combos – like strawberry basil and orange fennel – keep locals coming back for more.
 They’re open late too, so look no further when the mercury stays up after dark.